F. Scott Fitzgerald

 Death1940-12-21

-BiographyFrancis Scott Key Fitzgerald (September 24, 1896 – December 21, 1940), widely known simply as Scott Fitzgerald, was an American novelist, essayist, and short story writer.
+BiographyFrancis Scott Key Fitzgerald (September 24, 1896 – December 21, 1940), widely known as F. Scott Fitzgerald or simply Scott Fitzgerald, was an American novelist, essayist, and short story writer.
 He is best known for his novels depicting the flamboyance and excess of the Jazz Age, a term that he popularized in his short story collection Tales of the Jazz Age.
 He published four novels, four story collections, and 164 short stories.
-He achieved temporary popular success and fortune in the 1920s, but he did not receive critical acclaim until after his death; he is now widely regarded as one of the greatest American writers of the 20th century.
+He achieved transient success and fortune in the 1920s, but did not receive critical acclaim until after his death.
+He is now widely regarded as one of the greatest American writers of the 20th century.

 Fitzgerald was born into a middle-class family in Saint Paul, Minnesota, but he was raised primarily in New York state.
 He attended Princeton University where he befriended future literary critic Edmund Wilson.
 He had a failed romantic relationship with Chicago socialite Ginevra King and dropped out of Princeton in 1917 to join the Army during World War I. While stationed in Alabama, he met Zelda Sayre, a Southern debutante who belonged to Montgomery's exclusive country-club set.
 She initially rejected Fitzgerald's marriage proposal due to his lack of financial prospects, but she agreed to marry him after he published the commercially successful This Side of Paradise (1920).
 The novel became a cultural sensation and cemented his reputation as one of the eminent writers of the decade.